 A minimum cumulative and semester GPA of 2.0 is required for the B.S. degrees.
 In addition, a SPEA core and major/concentration GPA of 2.3 must be maintained in order to graduate.

-In Bloomington the Bachelor of Science in Arts Management student must maintain a 2.7 (B-) overall grade point average in the core and major requirements as well as a 2.3 (C+) cumulative grade point average in all course work taken at Indiana University in order to graduate.
+The Law and Public Policy major student must maintain a 2.7 (B-) in the core and major requirements as well as a 2.0 cumulative grade point average in all course work taken at Indiana University in order to graduate.

-As a joint degree from the College of Arts and Sciences and the School of Public Affairs, the B.S. in Environmental Science requires a cumulative GPA of 2.0 (C) to graduate.
+As joint degrees from the College of Arts and Sciences and the School of Public and Environmental Affairs, the B.S. in Environmental Science and the B.A. in Environmental and Sustainability Studies require a cumulative GPA of 2.0 (C) to graduate.
 All courses taken to satisfy major requirements must be completed with a C- or higher and with a cumulative GPA of 2.0 (C) for all courses taken in the major.